Fresh Milled Flour Bread Recipe (Perfect Sandwich Loaf!)

 FAQ’s: Fresh Milled Flour Bread Recipe

-I have not needed to proof the yeast, but I do often soak half of the flour with all the water in this recipe, for a few hours up to overnight.
+But I do often soak half of the flour with all the water in this recipe, for 20 minutes up to a few hours (autolyse process).
 This softens the whole grains and improves the texture of the bread.
-When I don’t have time, I just proceed with the recipe as written.

 Is salt necessary?